 This week senior officials and experts from national and regional public health bodies met at the EuroHealthNet Annual Seminar and General Council Meeting in Madrid to debate what is needed to reduce health inequalities.
 They determined that systemic change – and transformation of the health system – are key to enabling health and other professionals to adapt their roles to work for better health and wellbeing for all.
 Following the meeting, the EuroHealthNet General Council agreed on a statement which summarises what actions are already being taken, and what else should be done.

 The one-day seminar, co-hosted by EuroHealthNet and the Spanish Ministry of Health, Consumer Affairs and Social Welfare, centred on the role of health professionals in achieving health equity.
+A report of the seminar is available here.

 “The reduction of social and health inequalities is a priority in the design of this Ministry’s policies,” said María Luisa Carcedo, the Minister of Health, Consumer Affairs and Social Welfare.
 “We know that the way in which health provision and health policies are organised can be very powerful tools in the creation of fairer and more equitable societies.”